noctua031/kwae-resort/README.md

 # The Kwae Resort Project
 This project is ceate a Web Site for Resort in the name of Kwae Resort at Kanjanaburi.

-* Can use in any device/OS.
+* Can use in every device/OS.
 * Layout as Global standard